UKPLab/CARE/docs/source/for_developers/backend/validation.rst

 General Procedure
 -----------------

-1. The user selects a validation schema (validation configuration ID) on the frontend.
+1. The user selects a validation schema on the frontend.
 2. Files are uploaded or fetched from Moodle.
 3. On the backend, ``validator.js`` loads the configuration and validates files according to the selected schema.